harryprayiv/film-tools/README.md

 # film-tools
-A simple repository for an open database of film tools, contained in a single JSON file.
+open database of relevant film tools, contained in a single JSON file.